Welcome

 I'm Maria Konte, Lecturer, OMSCS @ Georgia Institute of Technology.

-My research is on data-driven network security, with an emphasis on understanding how early indications of Internet abuse materialize, designing and deploying systems to detect them.
-My approach often involves designing large scale data collection systems, and intersects empirical measurements and data mining techniques.
-Representative projects I am working on include:
+Aside from teaching, my research interests focus on data-driven network security, with an emphasis on understanding how early indications of Internet abuse materialize, designing and deploying systems to detect them.
+My approach often involves designing large scale data collectio systems, and intersects empirical measurements and data mining techniques.
+Example research projetcs I have worked in the past include:

 - Network traffic analysis for multi-peering Internet infrastructures.